svidgen/www.thepointless.com/CONTRIBUTING.md

 You're welcome to submit small or isolated changes against `master`.

-Large, complex, or "risky" pull requests can be submitted against the `amplify` branch.
-The `amplify` branch is published to [dev.thepointless.com](https://dev.thepointless.com).
+Large, complex, or "risky" pull requests can be submitted against the `dev` branch.
+The `dev` branch is published to [dev.thepointless.com](https://dev.thepointless.com).
 This allows for some testing extended QA prior to promotion to production.

 You can log into [dev.thepointless.com](https://dev.thepointless.com) with: